Trinidad And Tobago Passport & Visa Requirements

 Entry requirements for Americans

 US citizens must have a valid passport for the duration of their stay.
-A visa is not required for a stay of up to 90 days for tourist purposes.
+A visa is not required for a stay of up to 90 days for touristic purposes.

 Entry requirements for UK nationals

-UK passport holders, regardless of endorsement, do not need a visa.
+UK passport holders require a passport valid for the duration of their stay but do not need a visa.

 Entry requirements for Canada

-Canadians need a valid passport but do not need a visa.
+Canadians need a passport valid for duration of stay but do not need a visa.

 Entry requirements for Australians

-Australians require a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD400.
-A valid passport is required.
+Australians require a passport valid for duration of stay and a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD 400.

 Entry requirements for South Africans

-South Africans nationals do not require a visa for stays of up to 90 days.
+South Africans nationals require a passport valid for duration of stay, but do not require a visa for stays of up to 90 days.

 Entry requirements for New Zealanders

-New Zealanders require a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD400.
-A valid passport is required.
+New Zealanders require a passport valid for duration of stay and a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD 400.

 Entry requirements for Irish nationals

-Irish nationals require a valid passport but do not require a visa.
+Irish nationals require a valid passport for duration of stay, but do not require a visa.

 Passports must be valid for at least the period of the proposed visit.
 Visitors require documents for return or onward travel, and a fixed address for the period of their stay.
 Since 23 January 2007 all US citizens travelling to and from Trinidad and Tobago by air require a valid passport; this requirement has been extended to include all land and sea border crossings as well.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-The wearing of camoflage clothing, or the possession of camoflage bags in Tridad and Tobago is illegal for anyone not in the military services.
-Visitors wearing such items will be asked to change and the camoflage items will then be confiscated.
+The wearing of camouflage clothing, or the possession of camouflage bags in Trinidad and Tobago is illegal for anyone not in the military services.
+Visitors wearing such items will be asked to change and the camouflage items will then be confiscated.
 Failure to comply with this rule will result in detention and possible fines.

 Note: Passport and visa requirements are liable to change at short notice.
 Travellers are advised to check their entry requirements with their embassy or consulate.